 Brief History of Kamon

-They originally developed from the makumon (curtain with a crest).
-They were painted not only on flags, but also on helmets and armor sleeves, not only to distinguish friend and foe, but also to make one’s own identity clear.
+They initially developed from the makumon (curtain with a crest).
+They were painted on flags, helmets, and armor sleeves to distinguish friends and foes and to make one’s own identity clear.

-The common people began using Kamon in the 19th century after they are allowed to use family names.
+Ordinary people began using Kamon in the 19th century after they were allowed to use family names.
 However, after the Meiji Restoration, the custom of wearing ceremonial clothes with family crests fell into disuse due to the popularity of Western-style clothing.
-Still, they put them on occasions like wedding ceremonies or funerals.
+Still, they used them on occasions like wedding ceremonies or funerals.

 Can foreigners have Kamon?

-Anyone who wish to have a Kamon can have one.
-Even who has not any Japanese blood relation can have Kamon since those who own a family crest do not need to report it anywhere, but rather pass it down from generation to generation.
-It is about family tie, legacy, and prosperity wishes for family.
+Anyone who wishes to have a Kamon can have one.
+Even those who have no Japanese blood relations can have Kamon since those who own a family crest do not need to report it anywhere but rather pass it down from generation to generation.
+It is about family ties, legacy, and prosperity wishes for the family.

-Even commoners could use family crests, but in special cases they were prohibited by law.
-That is, when people presumed to use or steal prohibited family crests.
-Toyotomi Hideyoshi was the first to issue a ban on the use of the chrysanthemum and paulownia crests in the 16th century.
+Even commoners could use family crests, but they were prohibited by law in exceptional cases.
+That is when people were presumed to use or steal prohibited family crests.
+Toyotomi Hideyoshi was the first to ban the use of the chrysanthemum and paulownia crests in the 16th century.

 Today, only the use of the chrysanthemum crest is prohibited due to its exclusive use by the Imperial family.